 To provide efficient dispute resolution for injured workers and employers by administering both formal adjudication and informal dispute resolution services; to serve the public by answering inquiries regarding the Indiana Worker's Compensation system; and to collect statistical information regarding workplace injuries in Indiana.

 News and Notices

-- Notice: The 2015 Second Injury Fund recommendation report and certification forms are now available.
-Please click here to view.
+The 2017 Second Injury Fund recommendation report and certificates are now available.
+Please click here to review.

-- Notice: The 2015 Second Injury Fund status report is now available.
-Please click here to view.
+The Second Injury Fund status report is now available.
+Please click here for more information.

 See Past News and Notices

 Notice: $2 per policy assessment emails were sent out on May 11, 2016 and payments are due on October 31, 2016.
 This fee is to be paid only by insurance carriers who wrote worker's compensation policies in the 2015 calendar year.
 If this applies to your company and you did not receive an assessment email, please contact Mary Taivalkoski at mtaivalkoski@wcb.IN.gov for assistance.

 Notice: Effective Monday, February 22, 2016 the mileage reimbursement rate is decreasing from $0.40 per mile to $0.36 per mile.